microsoft/fast/packages/web-components/fast-element/docs/api-report.md

     static setEvent(event: Event | null): void;
 }

+// Warning: (ae-internal-missing-underscore) The name "FAST" should be prefixed with an underscore because the declaration is marked as @internal
+//
+// @internal
+export const FAST: FASTGlobal;

 // @public
 export interface FASTElement {
     $emit(type: string, detail?: any, options?: Omit<CustomEventInit, "detail">): boolean | void;